VulcanJS/vulcan-docs/source/email.md

 title: Email
 ---

-###Customizing Emails###
+## Customizing Emails

 Unlike components, emails don't use React but Spacebars, a variant of the Handlebars templating language.

-All email templates live in the `nova:email-templates` package.
+All email templates live in the `vulcan:email-templates` package.
 In order to register a new template or override an existing one, first you must import it as a text asset in your `package.js` file (or store it in your `/public` directory):

 ```js
 api.addAssets(['path/to/template/newReply.handlebars',], ['server']);